 Reducing emissions while adapting to a changing climate will require trillions of dollars in climate finance and investment.
-This is particularly critical for developing countries and those most vulnerable climate change.
+This is particularly critical for developing countries and those most vulnerable to climate change.

 Reducing emissions while adapting to a changing climate will require trillions of dollars in climate finance and investment.
-This is particularly critical for developing countries and those most vulnerable climate change.
+This is particularly critical for developing countries and those most vulnerable to climate change.

 International climate finance refers to transnational financing needed to enable mitigation and adaptation initiatives, particularly in countries with fewer resources.
 Estimates of the funds required to meet this growing need are great, reaching several trillion dollars annually.

 Within the context of the Paris Agreement, international climate finance is often described as financial assistance from richer countries to those less endowed and more vulnerable to the adverse impacts of climate change.
-This perspective stems from Article 9 of the Paris Agreement, which states that: “developed country Parties shall provide financial resources to assist developing country Parties with respect to both mitigation and adaptation in continuation of their existing obligations under the convention.”

 As work to mobilize capital and finance accelerates and the world’s response to climate change grows more pressing, C2ES aims to: